 - Maximum timeframe to complete a degree or certificate

-Students must successfully complete at least 67% of all credit hours attempted.
-(Number of credit hours completed divided by the number of credit hours attempted) Successful completion of a course is defined as receiving one of the following grades: A, B, C, D or S. The following grades are NOT considered to be a successful completion: F, Z, W, I, U, UW and PG.
-Students receiving an I (Incomplete) must notify the Financial Aid Office when the grade has been changed to a passing grade.
+Students must successfully complete at least 67% of all credit hours attempted [Number of credit hours completed divided by the number of credit hours attempted].
+Successful completion of a course is defined as receiving one of the following grades: A, B, C, D or S. The following grades are NOT considered to be a successful completion: F, Z, W, I, U, UW and PG.
+Students receiving an Incomplete (I) grade must notify the Financial Aid Office when the grade has been changed to a passing grade.

 Grade point averages are evaluated at the end of each term.
-Students must maintain a cumulative grade point average of 2.00 in order to retain eligibility for federal financial aid.
+Students must maintain a cumulative grade point average of at least 2.00 in order to retain eligibility for federal financial aid.

 Maximum Timeframe to Complete a Degree or Certificate

 At each official SAP evaluation point, the school evaluates whether it is possible for a student to complete the program within the maximum timeframe.
-In order to continue receiving federal financial aid, a student must complete their first degree or certificate within 150% of the published program hours as measured by credit hours attempted.
+In order to continue receiving federal financial aid, a student must complete their degree or certificate within 150% of the published program hours as measured by credit hours attempted.
 (To determine the maximum timeframe, multiply the number of credits in the program by 150%) A student fails the maximum timeframe measure at the point at which it is determined that it is not possible for the student to complete the program within the maximum timeframe.
-A l attempted credit hours are considered including CPE classes, withdrawn classes and transfer credits.
+A l attempted credit hours are considered including CPE developmental classes, withdrawn classes and transfer credits.

 Additional Degrees and Certificates

-Students who have received one or more associate degrees or certificates and are returning for an additional degree or certificate must complete a New Degree form in the Financial Aid Office to be considered for any further aid.
-The form will be forwarded to the Record’s Office to determine additional credit hour eligibility.
-The student will be notified of any additional credit hours.
+Students who have received one or more associate degrees or certificates and are returning for an additional degree or certificate must complete a New Degree Appeal from in the Financial Aid Office to be considered for any further aid.
+The appeal will be completed with an Advisor to create an academic plan through program completion.
+The student will be notified of any additional credit hours approved via student email.
 Once the student has reached the additional limit, financial aid will be terminated.
 Students completing transfer degrees may not be eligible for more than one additional program.
 Financial aid will be limited to only those classes required for the new program(s).

-Satisfactory Academic Progress is evaluated at the end of each term.
-A student who has failed to meet the completion rate and/or grade point average standards outlined above will be placed on Financial Aid Warning.
+Satisfactory Academic Progress is evaluated by the Friday following the end of each term.
+A student who has failed to meet the any of the SAP standards outlined above will be placed on Financial Aid Warning.
 If after the warning term, the student has not met SAP, financial aid will be suspended.
 Students are notified of their warning or suspension status through the MyClarkState portal and the Clark State student email.

 Financial Aid Warning

 Students placed on Financial Aid Warning may continue to receive their financial aid for the warning term.
-At the end of the warning term, the student is expected to meet the required standards.
+At the end of the warning term, the student is expected to meet the required SAP standards.
 If the student has not met SAP at the end of the warning term, financial aid is suspended.
 Financial Aid for the upcoming term will not be released until grades have been evaluated.
 It is the student’s responsibility to make arrangements with the Cashier’s Office for tuition and fees.

 Financial Aid Appeal Process

-Students may appeal their suspension if they feel there are extenuating circumstances that affected academic progress.
-These circumstances must be documented and submitted to the Financial Aid Office for review by the Appeals Committee.
+Students may appeal their suspension if they feel there were extenuating circumstances that affected academic progress.
+These circumstances must be documented and submitted to the Financial Aid Office for review with a completed SAP appeal form.
 The student must also explain in a personal statement why they did not maintain SAP and how the circumstances have changed to enable their continued success.
 All appeals must include documentation of the credit hours needed to complete the student’s degree or certificate program.
 Appeal forms are available on the website and in the Financial Aid Office.
 Appeals do not guarantee eligibility; the decision of the Appeals Committee is final.
 The deadline to submit appeals is 10 days before the start of classes for the semester the student is requesting consideration.
-Students may have a maximum of 2 approved appeals while enrolled at Clark State.

-The Success Coach and student develops the academic plan to define the financial aid warning period for each student.
+The Advisor and student develop the academic plan to define the financial aid probation period for each student.
 This includes courses remaining to complete the program along with a specific point in time when the student will meet minimum cumulative results.
 Successful completion of the academic plan results in program completion or Financial Aid Satisfactory status and continued aid eligibility.
 They are used to guide decision making and to calculate need for extended eligibility.